Devils Hole pupfish: Population trends

 In November 2005, divers counted just 84 individuals in the Devils Hole population, the same as the spring population, despite observations of egg-laying and juvenile fish during the summer.
 In 2007, between 38 and 42 fish were left in Devils Hole.

 The pupfish count rose in the autumn of 2008 to 126, the first steady increase in more than 10 years.
 As of April 2013 U.S. Fish and Wildlife reported only 35 fish remain in their natural habitat, but increased to 92 when measured again in 2014.
 As of spring 2016, a periodic count found 115 of the fish living in the waters.
 In spring 2019, the pupfish population reached 136, the highest springtime population since 2003.

-Population counts were suspended in 2020 due to the COVID-19 pandemic, however, egg collection for ex situ cultivation continued.
+Population counts were suspended in 2020 due to the COVID-19 pandemic; however, egg collection for ex situ cultivation continued.
 Observers noted encouraging signs of population growth, and during the next count in April 2022, 175 pupfish were observed.
 The population has continued to grow, with 263 observed pupfish in September 2022.
+In spring 2024 the population was 191 individuals, the highest springtime count in 25 years.
+Increased nutrients for algae growth, swept into Devils Hole by runoff from Hurricane Hilary in 2023, may have contributed to the pupfish's proliferation.

+In spring 2025, the population suddenly declined to only 38 individuals due to two earthquakes (December 2024 and February 2025), prompting the introduction, for the first time, of 19 captive-bred fish.
+Substantial swings in population size are considered not untypical for species in the genus.